mhmmdkaysa/IBMDataAnalyst/Python Data Analysis/README.md

 # 📊 Python for Data Analysis

 Welcome to the **Python for Data Analysis** repository!
 This project serves as my personal learning journey and documentation while exploring data analysis using Python.
-It includes tutorials, hands-on projects, and code samples using popular libraries.
+It includes hands-on projects and code samples using popular libraries.

 This repository is meant to: